-- 1/4 Teaspoon Vinegar (These originally call for buttermilk so rather than using buttermilk I add vinegar.
+- 1/4 Teaspoon Vinegar (These originally call for buttermilk but that’s not always something I have on hand so rather than using buttermilk I add vinegar.
 If you have buttermilk, just substitute that for the Evaporated Milk and forgo the vinegar.)

 - 1 Teaspoon Hidden Valley Ranch Powdered Dressing Mix

 Heat oven to 400°.
 Cover baking sheet with parchment paper.
 I prefer this to using non-stick spray but you can do whichever you like. .

 In a large bowl, mix together flour, baking powder, dill, ranch dressing mix and salt.
 Cut in butter with a fork or your fingers.

 Stir in cheese, milk and vinegar until dough forms.